duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 The proofs of properties and lemmas defined in `properties-abbr-hs.cafe`.

 ### 8. `pq-unsafe`:
 This folder deals with case (ii): classical primitives are safe (while PQ primitives are unsafe).
-We prove some lemmas in module `PROP-FULLHS` are true wrt module `PROP-FULLHS-CLSAFE` (as mentioned in Section 6).
+For those predicates defined in module `PROP-FULLHS` and proven separately wrt module `PROP-FULLHS-PQSAFE` and wrt module `PROP-FULLHS-CLSAFE` (mentioned in Section 2 above), this folder provides their proofs wrt module `PROP-FULLHS-CLSAFE`.
 We also define some addional lemmas for this case.
 Check README in the folder.

 ### 9. `inputs`:
 Input files for IPSG to re-generate our proof scores.